larsvinter/react-native-awesome-button/README.md

 ### Installation
 1. `npm install react-native-awesome-button --save`
-2. Whenever you want to use it within React Native code now you can: `var AwesomeButton = require('react-native-awesome-button');`
+2. Whenever you want to use it within React Native code now you can: `const AwesomeButton = require('react-native-awesome-button')`

 ### Usage Example